SigNote/SigNote-Specification/README.md

 ## Solutions in SigNote
 ### Signed Banknotes, not Signed Balances
 SigNote defines a set of rules for encoding, validating and sending banknote denominations from entity to entity, much like sending files directly from computer to computer.
-Compare this to BitCoin and related systems where each address in the system stores a balance much like a bank and requires a network of computers to calculate a shared balance.
+Compare this to Bitcoin and related systems where each address in the system stores a balance much like a bank and requires a network of computers to calculate a shared balance.

 ### Works like a Banknote: No Fees Required
 Just like paper banknotes, no fees are required to settle debts.
 Unlike paper banknotes, SigNotes are digital data that can be securely stored inside a smartphone or physical cryptographic wallet.
 Settling debts only requires a means of directly connecting to another secure wallet either physically or over the Internet.